 Even though Bandwidth competes with other well known CPaaS companies like Twilio (NYSE:TWLO), it mostly competes with legacy telecommunications companies such as Verizon (NYSE:VZ) and AT&T (NYSE:T), which lack the equivalent software layer over their own networks.

-As you can see below, boosted by the acquisition of Voxbone, Bandwidth's revenue growth has been incredible over the last year, growing from quarterly revenue of $76.7 million, to $120.6 million.
+As you can see below, Bandwidth's revenue growth has been incredible over the last year, growing from quarterly revenue of $84.7 million, to $130.6 million.

-This was another standout quarter with the revenue up a splendid 57.1% year on year.
-On top of that, revenue increased $7.17 million quarter on quarter, a very strong improvement on the $432 thousand increase in Q1 2021, and a sign of acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 54.1% year on year.
+On top of that, revenue increased $10.0 million quarter on quarter, a very strong improvement on the $7.2 million increase in Q2 2021, and a sign of re-acceleration of growth, which is very nice to see indeed.

-Analysts covering the company are expecting the revenues to grow 20.4% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 15.5% over the next twelve months, although estimates are likely to change post earnings.

-You can see below that Bandwidth reported 3,051 customers at the end of the quarter, an increase of 92 on last quarter.
-That is a bit slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+You can see below that Bandwidth reported 3,173 customers at the end of the quarter, an increase of 122 on last quarter.
+That is quite a bit better customer growth than last quarter but while it is still a bit below what we have typically seen over the last year, it is suggesting that the company may be reinvigorating growth.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Bandwidth's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 114% in Q2.
-That means even if they didn't win any new customers, Bandwidth would have grown its revenue 14% year on year.
-Despite it going down over the last year this is still a good retention rate and a proof that Bandwidth's customers are satisfied with their software and are getting more value from it over time.
-That is good to see.
+Bandwidth's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 108% in Q3.
+That means even if they didn't win any new customers, Bandwidth would have grown its revenue 8% year on year.
+Despite it going down over the last year this is still a decent retention rate and it shows us that not only Bandwidth's customers stick around but at least some of them get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 45.2% in Q2.
+Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 44.5% in Q3.

-With market capitalisation of $3.13 billion Bandwidth is among smaller companies, but its more than $309.6 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $2.12 billion Bandwidth is a relatively smaller company, but with more than $321.8 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.

 We were impressed by the exceptional revenue growth Bandwidth delivered this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, it was less good to see the deterioration in revenue retention rate and there was a slowdown in customer growth.
-Overall, this quarter's results still seemed pretty positive and shareholders can feel optimistic.
-The company is up 4.59% on the results and currently trades at $130.5 per share.
+And we were also glad to see the acceleration in customer growth.
+On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and the revenue retention rate deteriorated.
+Overall, this quarter's results were not the best we've seen from Bandwidth.
+The company is up 1.2% on the results and currently trades at $84.00 per share.

 Is Now The Time?